tokkonopapa/WordPress-IP-Geo-Block/README.md

 - 0.8    Localization.
 - 0.9    Remove unneeded functions and comments.
 - 1.0    Simplify jQuery Google Map plugin.
+- 1.1    Make cache (Object Cache) to reduce load on the server.
-- 1.1    Cooperation with W3C Geolocation to let a foreigner post a comment.
+- 1.2    Cooperation with W3C Geolocation to let a foreigner post a comment.
-- 1.2    Send post to Akismet.
+- 1.3    Send post to Akismet.

 #### Change log